junxit/us-congress-bills-113/bill.md

 # H.R.
 3675

-> To amend the Communications Act of 1934 to provide for greater transparency and efficiency in the procedures followed by the Federal Communications Commission.
+> To amend the Communications Act of 1934 to provide for greater transparency and efficiency in the procedures followed by the Federal Communications Commission, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “Federal Communications Commission Process Reform Act of 2013”.
+This Act may be cited as the “Federal Communications Commission Process Reform Act of 2014”.

 ## § 2.
 FCC process reform